Aptos-Hyper-Dex/Mint-Cypto-Testnet/README.md

 ```

 ## Notes
-- Module address `MintToken` controls `mint_to`.
+- **Permissions**: Module address `MintToken` controls `mint_to` and all metadata management functions.
 Anyone can call `mint` on their own after `init_module` is executed by the module address.
-- Decimals: 6.
-Symbol: MINT.
-Name: Mint Test Coin.
+- **Dynamic Metadata**: The contract supports updating coin name, symbol, decimals, and mintable status after deployment.
+- **Minting Control**: Minting can be paused/resumed by the module address.
+All minting functions will fail when paused.
+- **Default Values**: Initial decimals: 6, Symbol: USDC, Name: USDC Coin, Mintable: true.
+- **Error Codes**:
+  - `1`: Non-module address calling init_module
+  - `2`: Non-module address calling mint_to
+  - `3`: Non-module address calling update_metadata
+  - `4`: Non-module address calling set_mintable
+  - `5`: Attempting to mint when paused